mozilla/addon-sdk/static-files/md/dev-guide/xul-extensions.md

 <span class="aside">
-There's only one interesting file in the template extension - the `harness.js` component that provides the CommonJS module loader (the `require()` implementation) and bootstraps the jetpack (i.e. starts its `main` program or runs tests).
+There's only one interesting file in the template extension - the `harness.js` component that provides the CommonJS module loader (the `require()` implementation) and bootstraps the add-on (i.e. starts its `main` program or runs tests).
 </span>
-Copy the extension template the SDK uses to run jetpacks from `jetpack-sdk/python-lib/cuddlefish/app-extension` to your own folder, for example `jetpack-sdk/packages/my-first-package/extension`.
+Copy the extension template the SDK uses to run add-ons from `jetpack-sdk/python-lib/cuddlefish/app-extension` to your own folder, for example `jetpack-sdk/packages/my-first-package/extension`.